Beirut, Lebanon – Beirut knows war, and often, it tries to forget.

 More recent reports point to a growing trend of suicides, drug addiction and alcoholism, particularly among younger Syrians.

-The most difficult discovery [arriving from Syria] is that you are not the centre of the universe: no one cares as much as you think, and life is still going on and people are still living.
+is that you are not the centre of the universe: no one cares as much as you think, and life is still going on and people are still living.”]

 What is it like to flee home, and then remember what happened there before you did?
 What does it feel like to never know when, or if, you will return?
 As exiled Syrian journalist and dissident Samar Yazbek once wrote, “Exile is exile, and nothing else.
 It means walking down the street and knowing that you don’t belong there”.